Kratom Strains: The Many Faces

 The rainforest jungles of Southeast Asia and parts of Africa house an amazingly beneficial plant by the name of kratom (also known colloquially as thang, biak, ketom, thom, and/or kauam).
 Sometimes referred to by its scientific name, Mitragyna speciosa (M. speciosa), kratom belongs to the Rubiaceae (coffee) family (Stolt et al. 2014) and is becoming increasingly popular as more people wish to forego the problems associated with the US healthcare system.

 The various routes of administration of kratom include oral, which is often done using either powder (crumbles) or capsule forms of pure kratom leaf.
 Some prefer to brew it into a kratom leaf tea mixed with tasty liquids to help conceal its taste, while others enjoy its taste and directly swallow down the powder with a chaser.
 The native people of Southeast Asia have a lengthy history of chewing fresh leafs.
-This, both theoretically and anecdotally, results in greater potency by weight due to the sublingual absorption of the base alkaloids.
+This results in greater potency by weight due to the sublingual absorption of the base alkaloids.

 A debate continues regarding the efficacy or smoking kratom leaves, with most users recommending against it.
 It is perhaps possible to vaporize mitragynine as this would require temperatures somewhere within the 347 – 392°F range (Ulbricht et al., 2013) – well within the reach of a standard lighter.
 However, this would necessitate isolation and extraction of this alkaloid because kratom’s leaves contain tar, and we have learned from cigarettes how destructive tar can be.